delipouya/SUDS2025/README.md

-this repo is for DSI workshop
+this is a new edit to be pushed to the remote reposiotry